AutoOpenUnitVc Module

 Modifiers: inline |

 Dot product, or scalar product of two 2D unit-vectors.
 This float of unit-vectors is the Cosine of the angle between the two vectors.
-Returns a float with a unit of Measure Euclid.Cosine.cosine.
+Returns a float with a F# unit of Measure Euclid.Cosine.cosine.
 This is useful for comparing the angle to precomputed values in the Euclid.Cosine module.

 Extended Type: